 - Not firing those who should be fired

-Sure, there are other facets to HR, (payroll, benefits, etc.) but this is a blog post, not a textbook.
+Sure, there are several other facets to HR, (benefits, safety, etc.) but this is a blog post, not a textbook.
 While I’ve plenty to opine about training and firing, for the sake of keeping this article close to concise, we’ll leave it at: Don’t ignore training and firing.
 Train well.
 Fire well.
 But most importantly, hire well.